RustyShackleford007/burnt-clutch/README.md

 # Burnt Clutch

 Buckle up for a high-octane 3D racing web application developed using [Three.js](https://threejs.org/) and [Rapier.js](https://rapier.rs/).
 Development was done using TypeScript.
+Check out my [LinkedIn](https://linkedin.com/in/andrew-goodson)!

 This was my first time working in 3 dimensions, and it taught me a lot - I hope you enjoy!